jspinak/brobot/docs/docs/01-getting-started/transitions.md

     /**
      * Navigate from World to Home by clicking the home button.
      */
-    @OutgoingTransition(to = HomeState.class, priority = 1, description = "Navigate from World to Home")
+    @OutgoingTransition(to = HomeState.class, pathCost = 1, description = "Navigate from World to Home")
     public boolean toHome() {
         log.info("Navigating from World to Home");
         if (io.github.jspinak.brobot.config.core.brobotProperties.getCore().isMock()) {